Maurice Piat

-Maurice Piat CSSp GCSK (born 19 July 1941) is a Mauritian Roman Catholic prelate who has served as Bishop of Port Louis, Mauritius, since 1993; he is also a professed member of the Congregation of the Holy Spirit.
+Maurice Piat CSSp GCSK (born 19 July 1941) is a Mauritian prelate of the Catholic Church who was Bishop of Port Louis, Mauritius, from 1993 to 2023.
+He is a professed member of the Congregation of the Holy Spirit.
 Piat was ordained a priest in 1970 and made a bishop in 1991.
 Pope Francis made him a cardinal on 19 November 2016.

 Life

 Maurice Piat was born in 1941 in Moka, Mauritius.
 He attended the Collège du Saint-Esprit, a middle and high school in Quatre Bornes.
-Upon graduating, he entered the novitiate of the Congregation of the Holy Spirit in Co.
-Tipperary, Ireland, where he made his solemn profession on 8 September 1962.
+Upon graduating, he entered the novitiate of the Congregation of the Holy Spirit in County Tipperary, Ireland, where he made his solemn profession on 8 September 1962.
 While training at the Holy Ghost College, Kimmage Manor he obtained a bachelor's degree from University College Dublin.
 He studied for the priesthood in Rome, while residing at the Pontifical French Seminary.
 He was ordained a priest in Rome on 2 August 1970.
 He earned a licentiate in theology from the Pontifical Gregorian University in 1972.
 That same year he spent three months of pastoral ministry in Bangalore, India.

 He returned to Mauritius and worked as a catechist and professor at his old college until 1982, when he was made responsible for seminarians at the Foyer Mgr Murphy in Vacoas.
 From 1977 until 1979 followed courses on diocesan formation at the Institut de formation des éducateurs du clergé (IFEC), in Paris.
 He returned to his homeland to serve as vicar of the parish of Saint-François-d'Assise in Pamplemousses from 1979 to 1985.
 He became the pastor of the parish of Coeur-Immaculé-de-Marie in Riviere-du-Rempart in 1986.
 From 1981 he was in charge of diocesan pastoral planning.